-Electrical safety is of the utmost concern for local distribution companies and education and awareness are top priorities for Horizon Utilities.
+Electrical safety is of the utmost concern for local distribution companies and education and awareness are top priorities for Alectra Utilities.
 We employ professional electrical workers including power line technicians, cable splicers, electricians, meter technicians and electrical engineers to ensure the distribution system is designed, built and maintained to the highest safety standards in the industry.
-Horizon Utilities is committed to delivering a safe, reliable supply of electricity.
+Alectra Utilities is committed to delivering a safe, reliable supply of electricity.

-Horizon Utilities relies on partnerships with many agencies, including the government, to assist in continuous improvements and a quest to build, maintain and design safer and more reliable distribution systems for the future.
+Alectra Utilities relies on partnerships with many agencies, including the government, to assist in continuous improvements and a quest to build, maintain and design safer and more reliable distribution systems for the future.

 Infrastructure Health and Safety Association (IHSA) – is a not-for-profit safety association that is funded through the provincial Workplace Safety and Insurance Board.
 The association is the recent merger of the Construction Safety Association, the Transportation Health and Safety Association and the Electrical and Utilities Safety Association.
 The IHSA has professional electrical safety trainers, consultants, auditors and resources to assist employers and workers in protecting workers from electrical hazards.
 They also offer safe practice guides, literature and tools to assist in the development of electrical safety programs.